 Best gingerbread men recipe, a fun way to get the Christmas ready.
-These biscuits taste so christmassy.
+With a nice touch of spices and a good crunch, these biscuits taste so christmassy.

 It’s beginning to feel a lot like Christmas… and Christmas is about celebrating the birth of Jesus, having your family together, feeling blessed for what you have and wishing all the best for your loved ones.
 All you need is some gingerbread man cookie cutters, and the fun can begin.

 l must say this is the easiest dough l’ve worked with, it does not stick to the working surface or the rolling pin and it is very easy to shape.
 And it’s yummy.
 I can feel the heat coming from the ginger, but it is not a very strong one, and the biscuits are nice and crunchy, yet chewy at the same time.
 A very beautiful recipe.
 You can choose not to decorate them, it is all up to you.